 The Choice of Karat

 When buying jewelry, the choice of karat is a very personal thing.
-This will largely be dictated by budget, however there are also other considerations.
-Lower karat golds are definitely harder wearing.
-This means that they are an excellent choice for jewelry that will get a lot of wear and tear.
-Many artisan jewelers also work in lower karat gold, therefore sometimes more unusual jewelry designs can be more commonly found using these golds.
+This will largely be dictated by your budget; however, there are also other considerations.
+Lower karat golds are excellent choices for jewelry that you intend to wear every day, while higher karat weights are better reserved for jewelry you wear on special occasions.
+Many artisan jewelers also work in lower karat gold, therefore oftentimes more unusual jewelry designs can be found in these impure karat categories.